 Cover and set aside in a warm place for another 30 minutes to rise and double in size.

 Combine ½ cup flour with ¼ cup water to make a workable paste for the crosses.
-If there is not enough water in the flour add a little more water until you have a thick paste (think something like toothpaste consistency).
+If there is not enough water in the flour add a little more water until you have a thick paste (like toothpaste consistency).
 Place into a small piping bag or resealable sandwich bag and cut a small hole in one corner to pipe the paste in a cross shape across your buns.
 (You will not need all the mix, that’s fine.)

 Bake at 200°C/390°F for 5 minutes and then reduce to 160°C/320°F for another 20-25 minutes.